-Planes crawled across the sky over Franklin Township travelling to and fro Newark Liberty International Airport.
-I walked on the path cut into the grassland, encountered ice and swamp-like mud.
+Planes crawled across the sky over Franklin Township, travelling to and fro Newark Liberty International Airport.
+I walked on the path cut into the grassland and encountered ice and swamp-like mud.
 I slipped and slid, twisted and hurt something in my right foot.
 But I didn't know that at the time.
 Just a lingering feeling that I had overdone it.
 That something wasn't right.

-I learned about the Griggstown Native Grassland Preserve while perusing the REI online store.
+While perusing the REI online store, I learned about the Griggstown Native Grassland Preserve.
 I was checking out the sales items and saw a link for the REI Hiking Project.
-Thirty minutes later, I had downloaded the Hiking Project app and was looking at a list of nearby possibilities for a hike.
+Thirty minutes later, I downloaded the Hiking Project app and looked at a list of nearby possibilities for a hike.
 I decided to try the Griggstown Native Grassland because it was close to home.
-A grassland hike would be different than my usual hikes in the Sourland Mountain Preserve.
+A grassland hike would differ from my usual hikes in the Sourland Mountain Preserve.

-I drove along Canal Road and despite using Google Maps, I almost missed the entrance to the preserve.
-The entrance is a via a narrow dirt road that winds it’s way around to the trailhead.
-There were two other cars parked.
-I grabbed my stuff and walked over to the information shed to look for a map.
+I drove along Canal Road, and despite using Google Maps, I almost missed the preserve entrance.
+The entrance is via a narrow dirt road that winds its way around the trailhead.
+Hikers have parked two other cars.
+I grabbed my stuff and walked to the information shed to look for a map.
 I could not understand the map on the back of the shed.

-I pulled out the Hiking Project app which has GPS to pinpoint my location.
+I pulled out the Hiking Project app, which has GPS to pinpoint my location.
 One thing to note about using a GPS app on a smartphone.
 They are only accurate to about 50 feet.
 To increase accuracy, these apps often use cellular or Wi-Fi signals.
-The Hiking Project app uses the GPS information from my iPhone and the cellular signal to place my location on it’s a map of the preserve.
-If you are in a location with poor (or no) cellular signal the hiking app won’t accurately place you on its map.
-Your phone knows your coordinates but the app does not.
+The Hiking Project app uses the GPS information from my iPhone and the cellular signal to place my location on its preserve map.
+The hiking app won't accurately locate you on its map if you are in an area with a poor (or no) cellular signal.
+Your phone knows your coordinates, but the app does not.

-I got some information the two gentlemen who were preparing to hike in the preserve.
+I got some information about the two gentlemen preparing to hike in the preserve.
 There was a small Blue Trail and a larger Red Trail.
 I decided to take the Red Trail.

 The trails are not well marked.
-I walked across the wide grassland trail and felt the sense of openness.
+I walked across the wide grassland trail and felt a sense of openness.
 This is rare here in New Jersey.
 I walked across a bridge and around a path that took me to an abandoned shipping container.
-Ironically the words, Evergreen were printed on the side.
-I continued walking and realized that I had just walked in a circle.
+Ironically the words, Evergreen, were printed on the side.
+I continued walking and realised that I had just walked in a circle.

 Remember what I wrote earlier about GPS and cellular signals?
-I consulted the Hiking Project app and realized I had walked off the trail.
+I consulted the Hiking Project app and realised I had walked off the trail.
 I walked back across the bridge and re-entered the trail.
 This part of the trail was very wet, soggy, and muddy.
-It didn't help that the trail path is cut through the grass.
-I was walking on wet grass on top of wet soil.
+It didn't help that the trail path was cut through the grass.
+I was walking on wet grass on top of damp soil.

-I walked up this hill which was slippery from water frozen into shoe prints left over from an earlier thaw or rain.
-At the top was a park bench and I stopped for a moment to take in the view of the Sourland Mountain Range.
+I walked up this hill, slippery from water frozen into shoe prints leftover from another hiker.
+At the top was a park bench, and I stopped for a moment to take in the Sourland Mountain Range view.
 It looked so small in the distance.

-I consulted the Hiking Project app and realized that I was almost done with the red trail.
-Ahead across large patches of ice lay the path to the Orange Trail.
-I slid my way across slowly crawling to the other side.
-The path ahead was again soggy wet.
-Arriving at the fork in the path to start the orange trail I saw, even more, ice and wet muddy areas.
+I consulted the Hiking Project app and realised I was almost done with the red trail.
+Ahead across large patches of ice, lay the path to the Orange Trail.
+I slid my way across, slowly crawling to the other side.
+The path ahead was again soggy and wet.
+Arriving at the fork in the trail to start the orange trail, I saw even more ice and wet, muddy areas.
 I reconsidered my options.
 Take the exit path back to the trailhead or complete the orange trail.
-I decided I had had enough and took the trail back to the car.
+I decided I had had enough and took the route back to the car.

 It was 3:30 AM when I uploaded these photos.
 I was in pain.
 I couldn't get to sleep because of the intensity of the pain.
-I uploaded the photos, posted a link on the comments on Frank's website, and went back to bed.
+I uploaded the images, posted a link on Frank's website's comments section, and went back to bed.
 This morning my wife took me to the doctor.
-I had a sprained tendon and will be wearing a boot for a few weeks.
+I had a sprained tendon and will wear a boot for a few weeks while my foot heals.